 God tells us what righteous living looks like in the Bible's instructions.
 Jesus commanded, "Be perfect, therefore, as your heavenly Father is perfect" (Matthew 5:48).

 At the moment Jesus saves us we begin a life-long process of growing more and more like God.
-Pleasure, in this case, means that we reflect who He is and honour and glorify Him by keeping His commandments – not because works save us but because we love Him.
-In Matthew chapter 22, Jesus clearly told us what those commandments are: "Love the Lord your God with all your heart, and with all your soul, and with all your mind", secondly, to "love your neighbour as yourself".
+Pleasure, in this case, means that we reflect who He is and honor and glorify Him by keeping His commandments – not because works save us but because we love Him.
+In Matthew chapter 22, Jesus clearly told us what those commandments are: "Love the Lord your God with all your heart, and with all your soul, and with all your mind," secondly, to "love your neighbor as yourself."

 So our purpose in life is to love – not with our love, but with the supernatural love of Christ that lives in us and flows through us.

 Be still and know that Jesus is God.
 Stop striving in our own power and start resting in His love.
 Rest in the finished work of Christ and believe that His power will work through us.
 As Philippians 1, verse 6, says, "He (God) who began a good work in you [who trust in Jesus, He] will perform it until the day of Jesus Christ" (Philippians 1:6).

 Remember, it is not by our deeds, but by His deliverance that we are saved.
 It's not by our performance, but by His perfection that we are set apart for His use.
 The result will be a life that honors God in how we live think and act.
 So surrender to His will and watch Him work!?

 Article adapted from Reasons for Hope